mhsefidgar/Cpp/dataStorageCpp.md

 Color selectedColor = Color::GREEN;
 ```

-16. Type Aliases: Type aliases allow you to create alternative names for existing data types, improving code readability and maintainability.
+16.  **Type Aliases**: Type aliases allow you to create alternative names for existing data types, improving code readability and maintainability.
 They are declared using the `using` keyword.
 Here's an example:

 ```